Tidung people: Settlement areas

-The traditional territories of the Tidung people are at the Sembakung River, North Kalimantan and Sibuku River of their headwaters to the estuary north of Tarakan Island, Indonesia thence along the coast; south to the river-mouth of Bolongan River and northward up to Tawau, Sabah, Malaysia including Cowie Harbour.
+The traditional territories of the Tidung people are at the Sembakung River, North Kalimantan and Sibuku River of their headwaters to the estuary north of Tarakan Island, Indonesia thence along the coast; south to the river-mouth of Bulungan River and northward up to Tawau, Sabah, Malaysia including Cowie Harbour.
 An enclave of Tidung people located at Labuk River, opposite the city of Klagan.

 Demographics

-For Malaysia in the state of Sabah, the census of 2010 (Census 2010) indicates a population of 28,515 Tidong.
+The population of the Tidung people in Indonesia is estimated about 27,000 in the year of 2007.
+Meanwhile in Malaysia, in the state of Sabah, the census of 2010 (Census 2010) indicates a population of 28,515 Tidung.
 Whereas, Tidung people in other states have no statistical relevance.

-For Indonesia, the population of the Tidung people is estimated about 27,000 in the year of 2007.